TheVarunVaria/universalEncodingForGDrive/README.md

 ### Accessing google drive using pydrive

-`from pydrive.auth import GoogleAuth from pydrive.drive import GoogleDrive
+<code>from pydrive.auth import GoogleAuth
+from pydrive.drive import GoogleDrive</code>

 gauth = GoogleAuth()
 gauth.LocalWebserverAuth() # client_secrets.json need to be in the same directory as the script